-Title Introductory Computing for Engineers Code 4CPS171 Department Computer Science Prerequisites None Co-requisites Any Mathematics module Aim To provide an introduction to hardware and software components of Content Introduction representati Section B - Section A - Computer Architecture Introduction to Digital logic and Digital systems; Machine level representation of data; Assembly level machine organization Section B - Software Development Fundamentals Fundamental Programming concepts and Object-Oriented Programming Outcomes At the end of the module, the learners should be able to: Explain the organization of the classical von Neumann machine and its major functional units.
+Title Introductory Computing for Engineers Code 4CPS171 4CPS171 Department Computer Science Prerequisites None Co-requisites Any Mathematics module Aim To provide an introduction to hardware and software components of Content Section A - Computer Architecture Introduction to Digital logic and Digital systems; Machine level representation of data; Assembly level machine organization Section B - Software Development Fundamentals Fundamental Programming concepts and Object-Oriented Programming Outcomes At the end of the module, the learners should be able to: Explain the organization of the classical von Neumann machine and its major functional units.
 Describe the internal representation of data.
 Represent Boolean logic problems as: truth tables and logic circuits.
-Design, implement, test, and debug programs that use fundamental programming constructs such as: basic computation, simple I/O, standard conditional and iterative structures, methods, and parameter Assessment 50% Continuous assessment 50% final practical and theory examination DP Requirements 40% Contin uous Assessment I Mark, 80% Attendance at practical's
+Design, implement, test, and debug programs that use fundamental programming constructs such as: basic computation, simple I/O, standard conditional and iterative structures, methods, and parameter Assessment 50% Contin uous assessment 50% final practical and theory examination DP Requirements 40% Contin uous Assessment I Mark, 80% Attendance at practical's

+Engineering Drawing

-Engineering Drawing Code 5MEC111 Department Prerequisites None Co-requisites None Aim the skill of reading, interpretir The aim of this module is to use conventional drawing techniques to develop he skill of reading, interpreting and creating engineering drawings using drawing instruments and free hand sketches Content true length and shape.
-2. Understand and apply the communication.
-3. Competently use drawing true length and shape.
+Code 5MEC111 Department

+Prerequisites None Co-requisites None

+Aim The aim of this module is to use conventional drawing techniques to develop the skill of reading, interpreting and creating engineering drawings using drawing instruments and free hand sketches

+Content true length and shape.
+2. Understand and apply th communication.
+3. Competently use drawing orthographic detailed pictorial views with an sectioned and auxilial Generate free hand sket of engineering componer Communicate with a wor drawing instruments and free hand sketches 1.
+Understand the concepts of scales and proportions, lines in space and true length and shape.
 2. Understand and apply the drawing standards for international graphic communication.
-3. Competently use drawing instruments to generate: orthographic detailed drawings pictorial views with an emphasis on isometric views Generate free hand sketconf engineering componer kshop / manufacturing envir torial projections Interpret the information on an orthographic detailed working drawing.
+3. Competently use drawing instruments to generate: • orthographic detailed drawings • pictorial views with an emphasis on isometric views • sectioned and auxiliary views of engineering components 4.
+Generate free hand sketches of orthographic and pictorial projections of engineering components.